Upstate hospital system makes plan to combat area’s top health needs, concerns

 GREENVILLE, S.C.
 (WSPA) – As the Upstate population climbs, community health needs to grow along with it.

-According to the U.S. Census Report, more than half a million people currently live in Greenville County.
+According to the U.S. Census Bureau, more than half a million people currently live in Greenville County.

 “The growth has been unreal,” John and Elonda Sherman said.